kaysalawu/azure-network-terraform/2-virtual-wan/4-virtual-wan-dual-hub-mixed/README.md

 ### 1. Ping IP

-This scripts pings the IP addresses of some test virtual machines and reports reachability and round trip time.
+This script pings the IP addresses of some test virtual machines and reports reachability and round trip time.

 Run the IP ping test
 ```sh